 The beaches of Agia Roumeli

-The beaches of Agia Roumeli wider area are magnificent, spanning a length of 3km.
-The closer you are in the village, the more crowded and organized it will be.
-The beach in front of the taverns, west of the harbor, is the most organized and provides a lot of amenities (restaurants, showers, umbrellas, pedal boats, etc.).
+The beaches of Agia Roumeli wider area are magnificent, spanning a length of 3km or more.
+The closer you are in the village, the more crowded and organized it is.
+The beach in front of the taverns, west of the harbor, called Gialos, is the most organized and provides a lot of amenities (restaurants, showers, umbrellas, pedal boats, etc.).
 This pebbly beach is the most crowded beach of all in the area.

-On the east side of the bay, beyond the river of Samaria gorge, there beautiful rocky formations and cavities, which have beautiful pebbly beaches in front of them.
+On the east side of the bay, beyond the river of Samaria gorge, there beautiful rocky formations and cavities at position Zeromouri, which have beautiful pebbly beaches in front of them.
 These beaches are usually deserted.
 Even further, the beach becomes rocky and suitable for nudism and snorkelling.

 The west part of the bay of Agia Roumeli is called Mashali.
 There is a second dock for boats and a lonely tavern with rooms.
 Next to this dock, there are two beautiful beaches with fine pebble.
 The tavern provides sunbeds, umbrellas and canoes for free.
 On these beaches, there are large rocks that provide shade, between which nudists may feel isolated.
 Little attention is needed when you walk in the main road, from the tavern to the dock, because goats on the mountain often cause stonefalls.
 Stonefalls are not very dangerous, but in order to keep safe, avoid walking next to the mountain walls, but keep on the left side.